sharmaeklavya2/theoremdep-source/includes/graph-theory/spanning-trees/spanning-forest-contains-all-bridges.md

-Let $G$ be an undirected connected graph.
-Every spanning tree of $G$ contains all the bridges in $G$.
+Let $G$ be an undirected graph.
+Every spanning forest of $G$ contains all the bridges in $G$.

 ## Proof

+We will prove this theorem for a special case, where $G$ is connected.
+Then applying this theorem to each connected component of $G$ will prove the general form of the theorem.

 Let $(u, v)$ be a bridge in $G$ and $T$ be a spanning tree of $G$ such that $(u, v) \not\in T$.